Getting Started

 Explanation of the settings

-CLIENT_BASE helps differentiate the fixed nodes from mobile nodes.
+CLIENT_BASE helps differentiate the infrastructure nodes from personal nodes.
 It also enables handy infrastructure behaviors through favoriting adjacent routers and personal nodes, features that work best when the node is in a static position.
+CLIENT_BASE is also the recommended starting point even if the node is well sited.

 Altitude is useful for line-of-sight estimates.
 But smart position has trouble with altitude if it changes due to GPS variation and can spam position unnecessarily.
 24 hours is sufficient to stay on the map.

+Position is highly recommended for infrastructure nodes so users can understand which nodes provide coverage for them.
+(It doesn’t have to be exact, but should be a useful approximation.)
 Fixed position is recommended even if there is GPS present.
 The GPS is still useful for keeping the node's clock accurate, but it can cause unexpected position variations due to errant GPS signal reception.
+24 hours is sufficient to maintain the clock without a meaningful drain on the battery of solar nodes.

 Hop limit: fixed nodes should focus on advertising to their immediate vicinity.
 They also should be within direct or single-hop range of infrastructure, and don’t need as many hops to reach through the infill — they are the infill.